-- Until a safe and effective vaccine is available, we believe the best near-term solutions are effective therapeutic drugs.
+- Until a safe and effective vaccine is available, the best near-term solutions are effective therapeutic drugs.

 - Neutralizing antibodies have the potential to significantly reduce mortality rates, and we expect to see initial clinical trials data over the summer.

 - The quantity of available tests is growing, and companies are ramping up capacity.